filecoin-project/lotus/documentation/en/cli-lotus-miner.md

    lotus-miner dagstore command [command options] [arguments...]

 COMMANDS:
-   list-shards       List all shards known to the dagstore, with their current status initialize-shard  Initialize the specified shard recover-shard     Attempt to recover a shard in errored state initialize-all    Initialize all uninitialized shards, streaming results as they're produced; only shards for unsealed pieces are initialized by default gc                Garbage collect the dagstore help, h           Shows a list of commands or help for one command
+   list-shards          List all shards known to the dagstore, with their current status initialize-shard     Initialize the specified shard recover-shard        Attempt to recover a shard in errored state initialize-all       Initialize all uninitialized shards, streaming results as they're produced; only shards for unsealed pieces are initialized by default gc                   Garbage collect the dagstore inverted-index-size  Inspect the dagstore inverted index size lookup-pieces        Lookup pieces that a given CID belongs to help, h              Shows a list of commands or help for one command

 OPTIONS:
    --help, -h  show help (default: false)